 So where do we go from here?
 Challenging our perception of driving would help as a start.
 Encouraging other modes of transportation would put less stress on roadwork activities.
 Moreover, with fewer cars, we could designate more lanes for bikers, for transit specific or scooters.
 We could give a pathway that is no longer needed for parking to patios or close down streets permanently in the summer, particularly downtown, providing pedestrians with the opportunity to spill out onto the streets and enjoy the warm air.

-My colleague Kristen Struthers highlighted in Attention: Have you gone outside lately, that nearly two-thirds of Canadians spend less than two hours outside each week, and almost one-third of Canadians spend less than 30 minutes outside each week.
+My colleague highlighted in Attention: Have you gone outside lately, that nearly two-thirds of Canadians spend less than two hours outside each week; almost one-third of Canadians spend less than 30 minutes outside each week.
 It's absolutely true that we need to spend more time outside, but we also need to provide people with the spaces and places to do so.
 Vehicle use in Downtown Winnipeg often overrides (sorry for the pun) pedestrians ability to explore outside freely without barricades.

 Like the National Geographic noted in its guide—this is very much within our control.
-We need to shift our way of thinking about vehicles as being a critical element of commuting and travelling, and instead focus and encourage less impactful modes of transportation such as walking, cycling and taking public transit.
-When we do this and move away from being a vehicle-centric city, the economic and environmental benefits show, and we can truly become a place where people live, work and play.
+We need to shift our way of thinking about vehicles as being a critical element of commuting and traveling, and instead focus and encourage less impactful modes of transportation such as walking, cycling and taking public transit.
+When we do this and move away from being a vehicle-centric city, the economic and environmental benefits show; we can truly become a place where people live, work and play.